Lobesitdoll/mdncomp/README.md

     $ mdncomp --random --doc .

-Get the raw JSON version of the feature using the `--raw` option:

-    $ mdncomp html*toblob. --raw

 Open documentation link in the default browser (in terminals such as xterm you can also try <kbd>CTRL</kbd>-click the displayed link):